Skimmer targets Tulsa resident

 "There was $400 at Walmart, $100 at Walmart, $100 at QuikTrip," said Debrosse.

+A total of $1,200 had been taken directly from her bank account.
+"I'm a single mother so just getting paid and having $1,200 taken out of your account on payday it was just a nightmare," said Debrosse.
+And her card was in her wallet the whole time.
 She paid for takeout at a fast food restaurant with her debit card.
 A former employee of the restaurant is accused of using a device called a skimmer to steal her account information.

+What's a skimmer?
 It's "a reader-writer.
 It reads the mag stripe on your card and then it writes it onto another card so you've got a card in hand," said Elaine Dodd, of the Oklahoma Bankers Association Fraud Division.

 Certain locations are more popular for scammers looking to place skimmers.

+"You'll always be made whole as long as you've notified them within, generally, a 60-day window," said Dodd.
 After a couple of weeks Debrosse's bank did put $1,200 back in her account.
 But she's still dealing with being victimized.